-MCL's capabilities for characterizing the mechanical behavior and properties of materials has signficantly increased recently due to a variety of new instrument acquisitions.
-This comprehensive array of new instruments can characterize materials across a broad range of strengths and in a variety of environments.
+MCL's capabilities for characterizing the mechanical behavior and properties of materials has recently expanded due to a variety of new instrument acquisitions.
+This comprehensive array of instruments can characterize materials across a broad range of strengths and in a variety of environments.
 With the new equipment, we can now measure a variety of mechancial properties including yield stress, ultimate strength, hardness, moduli (Young's, shear, storage, loss), Poisson't ratio, Coefficient of Thermal Expansion (CTE), etc..
-The mechanical equipment at MCL encompasses a variety of techniues, to accomodate the diversity of materials that come through MCL every day.
+The mechanical equipment at MCL encompasses a variety of techniques, to accomodate the diversity of materials that come through MCL every day.

 MCL has multiple instruments for characterizing the mechanical behavior of different materials.

 - TA Instruments Q800 dynamic mechanical analyzer (N-007 MSC) TA Instruments Q800 brochure

 - Qness Q60 A+ microindenter (N-031D MSC) Qness website

 - Netzsch 402 F1/F3 Hyperion thermomechanical analyzer (N-007 MSC) Netzsch website